FuzionView/FV-Docs/source/About.rst

 About FuzionView
 ==================
-A unique public-private effort to advance geospatial technology which will:
+A unique public-private effort to advance geospatial mapping technology which will:
  * Save Lives
  * Improve Business Efficiency
  * Reduce Construction Costs